aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-outlook-storage-files/managing-messages-in-pst-files/_index.md

 ### **Extract Attachments without Extracting Complete Message**

 Aspose.Email API can be used to extract attachments from PST messages without extracting the complete message first.
-The ExtractAttachments method of IEWSClient can be used to do this.
+The [ExtractAttachments](https://reference.aspose.com/email/net/aspose.email.storage.pst/personalstorage/extractattachments/#extractattachments) method of [PersonalStorage](https://reference.aspose.com/email/net/aspose.email.storage.pst/personalstorage/#personalstorage-class) can be used to do this.
 The following code snippet shows you how to extract attachments without extracting a complete message.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET